radian-software/selectrum/README.md

 [Snails](https://github.com/manateelazycat/snails) describes itself as a "modern, easy-to-expand fuzzy-search framework".
 From the README, it seems to provide a similar vertical completion interface to Selectrum.
-Unfortunately, the package seems to be essentially nonfunctional.
-I had to fix three bugs in the code before I could even get candidates to show up, and filtering and sorting still did not work.

-A deeper problem with Snails is that, like Ivy, it goes the route of wrapping every possible command with a "backend" rather than using existing Emacs interfaces to handle all possible commands.
+One problem with Snails is that, like Ivy, it goes the route of wrapping every possible command with a "backend" rather than using existing Emacs interfaces to handle all possible commands.
+Also it doesn't handle byte compilation and hence can't be installed like a regular package.

 ### Sallet